 The mission of the Tuskegee graduate program in public health is to prepare public health professionals to draw on knowledge and skills of a number of disciplines to define, assess critically, resolve public health problems and promote populations health.
 The program of study develops core competencies in multiple areas, including the quantitative sciences, health services administration, biological, social, behavioral and environmental sciences, ethics, health policy and law.

 It is the belief of the GPHP that ethical leaders are positive change agents.
-As Dr. Frederick Patterson said:
+As Dr. Frederick Patterson stated in a speech given in 1944:

 “Change agents are critical links to enable community to grow, be healthy and make a positive contribution to America.
 Their road is often rocky, but they are sustained by their training and commitment to make the world a better place in which to live.”
 (Source: Speech, 1944 New York)